-Over the years Pavel has taught me kettlebell techniques and some principles from the Russian strength culture, many of which are novel in North America.
+Over the years, Pavel has taught me kettlebell techniques and some principles from the Russian strength culture, many of which are novel in North America.
 Some of these have led to experiments where we were able to better understand the mechanisms and benefits to the techniques.
-For example, we published an investigation of kettlebell mechanics that documented joint loading, and the neuromuscular challenge, published in the Journal of Strength and Conditioning Research.
+For example, we published an investigation of kettlebell mechanics that documented joint loading and the neuromuscular challenge in the Journal of Strength and Conditioning Research.

-As a back injury specialist we design exercise progressions to begin with corrective and therapeutic exercise.
-Then the remaining 4 stage sequence follows: stability/mobility, endurance, strength and power.
+As a back injury specialist, I design exercise progressions to begin with corrective and therapeutic exercise.
+Then the remaining four-stage sequence follows: stability/mobility, endurance, strength, and power.
 Kettlebells can figure into every stage for the appropriate patient/client and situation.

-The endurance progression begins with our “Big 3” exercises to ensure 3D core stability which will eventually progress to various kettlebell exercises with the appropriate intervals, and intensity.
+The endurance progression begins with our “big three” exercises to ensure 3D core stability, which will eventually progress to various kettlebell exercises with the appropriate intervals and intensity.

 Power generation can be functionally enhanced with pulsing techniques during the swing and snatch.
-Bruce Lee used these precise techniques over 30 years ago and once again Pavel showed them to me.
+Bruce Lee used these precise techniques over thirty years ago and once again Pavel showed them to me.

 Kettlebell work is not for everyone during recovery from injury.
 However, when used appropriately it is a unique and irreplaceable training tool.
 All of these techniques are demonstrated in the DVD The Ultimate Back: Enhancing Performance available from BackFitPro.